Rayan25062011/AntiVirusDisabler/README.md

 # AntiVirusDisabler
-This code will remove ANY antivirus on the target if opened
+This code will remove ANY antivirus on the target if file opened

 # Instructions
 1. Download the ZIP